-Learning to love brussels sprouts is a journey.
-But no matter where you are, you’ll stop in your tracks for these Crispy Shredded Brussels Sprouts.
-Oven roasted shaved brussels sprouts get cooked to crispy perfection in this savory side dish.
-Naturally vegan, with bacon (and parmesan) options available for those who aren’t.
+Learning to love Brussels sprouts is a journey.
+But no matter where you are, you’ll stop in your tracks for these Crispy Shaved Brussels Sprouts.
+Oven roasted shredded Brussels sprouts get cooked to crispy perfection in this savory side dish.

 Jump to: